matplotlib/matplotlib/doc/devel/coding_guide.rst

 PR Review guidelines
 ====================

-* If you have a commit bit, then you are trusted to use it.
+* If you have commit rights, then you are trusted to use them.
 Please help review and merge PRs!

 * Two developers (those with commit rights) should review all pull requests.
-If you are the first to review a PR please and approve of the changes please edit the title to include ``'[MRG+1]'`` and use the github `'approve review'
+If you are the first to review a PR and approve of the changes, please edit the title to include ``'[MRG+1]'`` and use the github `'approve review'
   <https://help.github.com/articles/reviewing-changes-in-pull-requests/>`__
   tool to mark it as such.
-If you are a subsequent reviewer and you approve either merge (and backport if needed) or increment the number in the title to ask for further review (and trigger the gh 'approve review').
-If you do the merge please removed the ``'[MRG+N']`` prefix.
+If you are a subsequent reviewer and you approve, either merge (and backport if needed) or select ``'approve review'`` and increment the number in the title to ask for further review.
+  If you do the merge, please remove the ``'[MRG+N']`` prefix.

 * Make sure the Travis tests are passing before merging.

-  - The Travis tests automatically test on all of the Python versions Matplotlib supports whenever a pull request is created or updated.
+  - The Travis tests automatically test the code on all of the Python versions Matplotlib supports when a pull request is created or updated.
     The `tox` support in Matplotlib may be useful for testing locally.

 * Do not self merge, except for 'small' patches to un-break the CI.